 Try to gather any evidence you can that your partner is planning to take them abroad to show your solicitor and the police - for example texts, emails and tickets.

 If they’re moving within the UK

-If you can’t agree where your children will live, you could try mediation.
-A professional called a mediator will try and help you come to an agreement that works for your children.
+If you can’t agree where your children will live, you should go to mediation.
+A professional mediator will try to help you come to an agreement that works for you and your children.